shadowmoose/RedditDownloader/docs/site/User_Guide.md

 If I wanted to screen it further - say only accepting posts with > 10,000 upvotes - I'd do the same process, but select "score", "minimum", and enter "10000".
 There are tons of options, and you can have as many Filters as you want on any given Sources.
 Play around with it!

+# Closing Notes:
+There are a few things to take note of, if you're interested in the nitty-gritty.
++ "Unlimited" generally isn't a thing.
+Reddit limits most resources to the first 1000 results.
+   + RMD will likely be limited to the first 1000 results for any given Source.
++ Due to Reddit API limitations, signing in to RMD is absolutely required.
++ For Filter comparisons, numeric comparison is only done if both values can be converted from Strings.
++ I'm always open to bug reports or feature requests, so hit me up!